 North Dam

-All of the existing piezometers at ARD North Dam (8 of 8) recorded stable peak pore water pressures compared to the previous monitoring period.
+All of the existing piezometers at ARD North Dam (8 of 8) recorded slight increases or stable peak pore water pressures compared to the previous monitoring period.
 All were below the notification level during the monitoring period.

 South Dam